2023

 The Equus Projects in Virtual (and LIVE) Performance

-Covid-19, we are still performing
+June 25, 2020: Covid-19 and we are still performing

-The Mark DeGarmo Dance Summer 2020 Salon Series invited the Equus Projects company to present a full evening of virtual and LIVE narrated performance.
+The Mark DeGarmo Dance Summer 2020 Salon Series and the Equus Projects company present a full evening of virtual and LIVE narrated performance.
 Video excerpts from past performances and recent training sessions with horses was accompanied by LIVE narration.
 The evening offered the large virtul audience a comprehensive overview of the work of the company.

-The May Center for Learning, Research Residency - March 9-13, 2020
+May Center for Learning, Research Residency

 2019